RSS Advisory Board

 3. Channel License

-The license element, when present in a channel, indicates that the feed's content has been made available under a copyright license (optional).
+The license element, when present in an RSS channel or Atom feed element, indicates that all of the feed's content has been made available under a copyright license (optional).
+The element's value must be a URL that identifies the license, as in this example:

 A channel may contain more than one license element to indicate its availability under additional licenses.